MoonsunJeon/Moonsun-Jeon.github.io/aboutme.md

 My name is Moonsun Jeon.
 I have the following qualities:

-- I have an awesome boyfriend, Taewoo.
-- Taewoo likes soccer, Kiyong, and minions.
-- Personally I think I'm cuter than minions.
+- I am a Ph.D.
+Student at Michigan State University.
+-

 What else do you need?